-- o strategic infrastructure requirements or opportunities. - 3.44.
-PfSH has commissioned consultants to prepare the assessments and undertake the sustainability appraisal and habitat regulations assessment/appropriate assessment.
-The transport modelling and transport impact assessments are the subject of a separate commission and will be undertaken in conjunction with Solent Transport and its member organisations.
-The PfSH Planning Officers Group will then consider the results of the assessments before making recommendations to the Joint Committee as to the SDOAs to include in the Joint Strategy.
-The sustainability appraisal will be key to making these recommendations. - 3.45.
-Whilst there is clear government policy on the method to be used to assess housing needs, a less prescriptive national policy applies to establishing the need for employment development, although there is the same requirement to meet those needs through plan-making.
-In order to establish the amount and type of land that needs to be allocated, as well as examining the existing supply, PfSH has commissioned consultants to produce an Economic, Employment and Commercial Needs (including logistics) Study.
-The results of this study will be considered alongside the SDOA assessments when considering the need for land allocation. - 3.46.
+- 3.47.
+The Study also makes recommendations with regard to the need to find up to five sites to meet the need for strategic warehousing.
+The PfSH Planning Officers Group is currently considering how this need could be met, although initial work indicates a lack of suitable sites. - 3.48.
 There are clear benefits in planning for a mix of uses when planning for new communities.
 There are also opportunities within the existing urban areas for significant redevelopment.
-The identification of Strategic Development Opportunity Areas will potentially include urban and greenfield sites, expanding upon those identified as Strategic Development Locations in the Spatial Position Statement. - 3.47.
+The identification of Strategic Development Opportunity Areas will potentially include urban and greenfield sites, expanding upon those identified as Strategic Development Locations in the Spatial Position Statement. - 3.49.
 The need to mitigate potential adverse impacts of new development on the environment is apparent through the evidence base from previous local plans and current issues relating to water and air quality and recreational pressure and potential harm to protected habitats.
 It is a major priority for the PfSH authorities to ensure that the natural environment is not diminished through new development and where possible, is enhanced.
 Furthermore, government policy now requires development to provide a net gain for biodiversity.
-Given the sub-region's location between two National Parks (the South Downs and the New Forest), the 'duty of regard' set out in Section 62(2) of the Environment Act 1995 is also relevant.
-This duty ensures that any decisions that could affect National Parks must have regard to the two statutory Park purposes. - 3.48.
+Given the subregion's location between two National Parks (the South Downs and the New Forest), the 'duty of regard' set out in Section 62(2) of the Environment Act 1995 is also relevant.
+This duty ensures that any decisions that could affect National Parks must have regard to the two statutory Park purposes.
+The National Planning Policy Framework was revised in July 2021 (paragraph 176) to recognise the importance of ensuring development within the setting of National Parks and Areas of Outstanding Natural Beauty is sensitively located and designed to avoid and minimise adverse impacts development may have on those designated areas. - 3.50.
 There are legal requirements for carrying out strategic environmental assessment (incorporated within sustainability appraisal) and habitat regulations assessments (including appropriate assessments) when considering the location of new development.
 Given issues around recreational disturbance and the potential need to mitigate the impact of nutrient deposition from wastewater outputs and traffic emissions as a result of additional dwellings, there will be a requirement to allocate land to provide sustainable alternative natural greenspace and to reduce nitrate levels in the water environment.
-Consideration will need to be given to incorporating accessible natural green spaces within SDOAs to ensure that they are accessible to residents and assist with the delivery of appropriate environmental mitigation. - 3.49.
+Consideration will need to be given to incorporating accessible natural green spaces within SDOAs to ensure that they are accessible to residents and assist with the delivery of appropriate environmental mitigation. - 3.51.
 Climate change is an overarching theme that will be at the forefront of the strategy for new development.
 Matters such as flood risk and policy approaches to resilience can be explored through the sustainability appraisal and SDOA assessments.
 Any opportunities to reduce potential environmental impact through the location of development will be considered alongside mitigation measures that need to be addressed through planning policy.